fmazzant/RestClient/README.md

 # RestClient
-RestClient library provides a simple connector to consume REST services and it is an extention of HttpClient object.
+RestClient library provides a simple connector to consume REST services.
+It is an extention of HttpClient object.